Mirppc/Grub-Recovery-SUSE/README.md

 You can see it all here: https://dl.dropbox.com/u/10573557/Gr...ect/rescue.jpg

-N.B: This method should also work from a live cd
+N.B: This method should also work from a DVD or the RescueCD and doesnt matter if version type is different.
+You can use a Opensuse Leap disc to rescue a SLES install and vice versa.

-This should be the same Arch as the installation: ie; 32 bit or 64 bit..USE LIVE CD TO RESCUE
+The discs should be the same Architecture as the installation: ie; 32 bit or 64 bit..USE DVD OR RESCUE CD

 If you have a seperate /boot partition you will also need to mount that before you chroot. in this example /boot will be in /dev/sda2

-Code:
-mount /dev/sda2 /mnt/boot
+>mount /dev/sda2 /mnt/boot

 Continue as above with the mounting of /dev to /mnt/dev.